-LHCOCC Board Members and Coaches
+LHCOCC Board of Directors and Coaches

 In November 2003, David and Liz were on vacation in Maui.
 David noticed a sleek vessel on a pickup truck.
 He struck up a conversation with the owner and learned about outrigger canoes, specifically the OC-1.
 In the summer of 2004, David purchased a used OC-1 in Maui and had it shipped to Lake Havasu.
 He had never paddled in an outrigger canoe, but something was calling him.